pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/organizing-projects-stacks/_index.md

 diverse needs across a spectrum of team, application, and infrastructure scenarios.
 This is very much like how Git repos work and, much like Git repos, there are varying approaches to organizing your code within them.
 That said, there are some clear best practices that, when followed, will ensure Pulumi works seamlessly for your situation.
-This article describes some of the most common approaches and when to choose one over another.
+This guide describes some of the most common approaches and when to choose one over another.

 ## Tradeoffs

-Everything described below is on a spectrum of tradeoffs.
+Everything described within this guide is on a spectrum of tradeoffs.
 Remember that each project is a collection of code, and that each stack is a unit of deployment.
 Each stack has its own separate configuration and secrets, role-based access controls (RBAC) and policies, and concurrent deployments.

 ## Monolithic